wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 So they went forth against a town of the savages called Tallushatches, on the second day of the eleventh month.

-15 And on the next day they encompassed the town roundabout ; and the savages prepared themselves for battle.
+15 And on the next day they encompassed the town round about ; and the savages prepared themselves for battle.

-16 About the rising of the sun they sounded their drums. and began their horrible yellings.
+16 About the rising of the sun they sounded their drums, and began their horrible yellings.

 17 But they frightened not the hearts of the brave men of Tennessee.